November 24, 2020 by Carol Higgins

-Lady Gaga is one of an estimated 6 to 12 million Americans who suffer with fibromyalgia.
+An estimated 6 to 12 million Americans suffer with fibromyalgia.
 Although the condition affects both men and women, approximately 90 percent of people with fibromyalgia are female.

 The underlying cause of fibromyalgia is unknown.
 Researchers believe that central nervous system defects may affect the way the brain processes pain signals, causing amplified pain sensations.
 Fibromyalgia symptoms sometimes begin after a physical trauma, surgery, infection or significant psychological stress.

 A physical exam helps doctors detect tenderness and excludes other causes of muscle pain.
 Dr. Razzouk confirms that there are no diagnostic tests to diagnose fibromyalgia; however, doctors often conduct blood tests to rule out other health problems, including hypothyroidism, rheumatoid arthritis or lupus.
 “We call this a diagnosis of exclusion,” she explained.

 There also is no cure for fibromyalgia.
 Helping patients function better and improve their quality of life is the main treatment goal, she says.